Robin Powell

 Jack Bogle, the man who revolutionised investing

-It’s hard to think of two different figures than Jack Bogle and Joey Ramone.
-But the fund management disruptor and the punk rock iconoclast both believed in the need for a purer, less ornate delivery of the service industries they occupied.
+It’s hard to think of two figures more different than Jack Bogle and Joey Ramone.
+Jack Bogle, the legendary founder of Vanguard and advocate for low-cost investing and fund management disruptor and Joey Ramone, the punk rock iconoclast both believed in the need for a purer, less ornate delivery of the service industries they occupied.

 For Ramone and his eponymous band of leather jacket-wearing New York punks, it was about performing rock’n’roll songs the way they used to be played — in three-minute bursts with minimal instrumentation and simple time signatures, not as 20-minute, pompous song suites in 7/4 by long-haired hippie millionaires in kaftans accompanied by symphony orchestras.